 When one thinks of Ludacris the artist, this is the first song that usually comes to mind.
 Bombastic beat with a simple yet catchy hook that encapsilizes people’s frustrations with any number of things at any particular time.
-It’s infiltrated popular culture, it’s been mentioned and/or played in movies, in other songs, it’s a meme, it’s played at HS and college football games every Friday and Saturday night to this day.
+It’s infiltrated popular culture, it’s been mentioned and/or played in movies, in other songs, it’s a meme, it’s played at HS and college football games every Friday and Saturday to this day.
 It is and likely forever will be Luda’s biggest song.

 Written by @TalentedMrFord